Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Results

-It is to be noted from the instability equations \citep{Bharadwaj_Das_2017} that puffing depends on Re, Fr and S. The dependency of Re is insignificant on puffing and it's frequency.
-Thus, the Fr and S become the most important parameters and the puffing is governed by the density difference and gravity \citep{Bharadwaj_Das_2017}.
-Hence, for the release III that has lower Ri (a combination of Fr and S) compared to the release I shows higher degree of puffing as observed from the density measurements.
+It is to be noted from the instability equations \citep{Bharadwaj_Das_2017} that puffing depends on $Re$, $Fr$, and $S$.
+The dependency of $Re$ is insignificant on puffing and its frequency.
+Thus, $Fr$ and $S$ become the most important parameters, and the puffing is governed by the density difference and gravity \citep{Bharadwaj_Das_2017}.
+Hence, the Release-III, which has a lower $Ri$ (a combination of $Fr$ and $S$) compared to the Release-I, shows a higher degree of puffing as observed from the density measurements.